 She is also Bassanio’s love interest and, later, his wife.

-Study from home with our HSC experts to level-up your Merchant of Venice analysis.
-Learn more about Matrix+ Online Course now.
+Learn with our HSC experts to level-up your Merchant of Venice analysis.

 As depicted in the Bible, Jewish people were charging interest when lending money.
 This was allowed in the Old Testament (the sacred book that Jewish people follow).